think2times/Fastrack/Doing/ielts/One Word Diary/December.md

 ### 9th
 > Today I was particularly busy.
 I was preoccupied with finding materials of history contracts all day.
 That's feeling bad expecially when Qiu shuxin didn't want to work with me.

+### 10th
+> I was tired all day.
+There were too many work to do.
+It seemed we could never complete it.
+I think it is undermining my health and energy, because I don't want to do anything now.

+### 11th
+> I worked hard today.
+It's two o'clock when I got home.
+It's so crazy because we couldn't harness anything, we could only obey leader's instructions.

+### 12th
+> Tian yuefeng asked if we had seen the latest update of See You Again just now.
+I have met too many things since last saturday.
+It seemed I haven't have carefree days for a long time.